ZhenlongMa/homepage_mzl/content/post/2021-04-16-function_call/index.md

         end
 endmodule
 ```
 If consider this piece of code as usual, the output should be `0, 1, 2`.
 However, the actual output is `2, 2, 2`.
-That is because k is static variable and allocated memory space **only once**.
+That is because static variable k is allocated memory space **only once**.
 The child process in fork...join_none executes **not until the execution of parent process finishes**, so all child processes get k=2 when their executions begin.

 A solution for this problem is to use `automatic` variable: `automatic int k = j`.
 Creation of `automatic` type variables **come front of any procedure statements**, and executes **concurrently with parent process**.